Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

 \section{Abstract}

-Electromagnetically-induced-transparency (EIT) spectroscopy has been used as a sensitive sensor in quantum metrology applications.
-The sensitivity of a sensor strongly depends on the measurement precision of EIT spectrum.
-In this work, we present a theoretical study of the spectral lineshape measurement on a three-level $\Lambda$-type EIT media based on Fisher information (FI) analysis.
-Using two kinds of probing source: the single-photon Fock state and the coherent state, we calculate the FI in an EIT medium and quantify the quantum advantage and limitations of the single-photon probe.
-The analysis of FI structure also provides a clear picture to classify the spectral lineshape into two different regimes, the EIT and Aulter-Townes splitting (ATS).
-This work provides a systematic analysis of the single-photon EIT spectrum, which provides essential knowledge of quantum sensing based on EIT and deepens our understanding of spectral characteristics of $\Lambda$-type media.
+Electromagnetically-induced-transparency (EIT) spectroscopy has been used for the development of sensitive sensors for quantum metrology applications.
+The sensitivity of a sensor is strongly dependent on the measurement precision of the EIT spectrum.
+In this work, we present a theoretical study of spectral lines hape measurement of three-level $\Lambda$-type EIT media based on Fisher information (FI) analysis.
+Using two kinds of probing sources, the single-photon Fock state and the coherent state, we calculate the FI in an EIT medium and quantify the quantum advantage and limitations of the single-photon probe.
+The analysis of the FI structure also provides a clear picture for classifying the spectral line shape into two different regimes, EIT and Aulter-Townes splitting (ATS).
+This work provides a systematic analysis of the single-photon EIT spectrum, which provides essential knowledge of quantum sensing based on EIT and deepens our understanding of the spectral characteristics of the $\Lambda$-type media.